 The inevitable argument against modernizing representation in old properties is that the studio is only doing it “to check boxes.”
 As you might expect, if you’ve read this far, I have some counter-arguments.

 First and most obviously, the existence of non-white people is not a checkbox.
-These are human beings that exist and should be reflected in media in the same way that they appear in society.
+These are human beings who exist, and so should be reflected in media in the same way that they appear in society.
 If superheroes don’t look like the people we all see out our windows, then there’s a problem.

 Then, we can talk about other checkboxes.
 Is it wrong for a studio to release movies every weekend?
 What about re-editing a movie to get a rating that better fits the desired demographic?
 How do you feel about reshooting parts of a movie because preview audiences didn’t like the early versions?
 Those are “just to check boxes,” making decisions to maximize profit.
 You can try to argue that movie and television studios shouldn’t act to maximize profits, but I suspect that argument leads to fewer movies, where none of those movies take risks.
 Otherwise, I think that we’re forced to agree that “checking boxes” is just how companies produce their products.

 And finally, we have the most important rebuttal: So what?
 The predominance of whiteness over the past eighty-plus years of superhero comic books was “checking a box.”
 In some cases, that box was nearly literal, in the form of navigating censorship from the Comics Code Authority.
 I mean that literally, and there’s a story about EC Comics and the Code that you should read, which verifies it.
 That box was, in effect, “don’t make white supremacists uncomfortable.”
 So, this is actually unchecking the box that restricts most people from being chosen for roles.